Samael-fhts/stork/doc/user/install.rst

 :ref:`man-stork-tool`.

 To debug migrations, another useful feature is SQL tracing using the ``--db-trace-queries`` parameter.
-The options are either "all" (trace all SQL operations, including migrations and runtime) or "run" (only trace runtime operations and skip migrations).
+The options are either "all" (trace all SQL operations, including migrations and runtime), "run" (only trace runtime operations and skip migrations), or "errors" (only trace erred SQL operations).
 If specified without any parameters, "all" is assumed.
 With it enabled, ``stork-tool`` prints out all its SQL queries on stderr.
 For example, these commands can be used to generate an SQL script that updates the schema.
 Note that for some migrations, the steps are dependent on the contents of the database, so this is not a universal Stork schema.
 This parameter is also supported by the ``Stork Server``.

 .. code-block:: console